pyomeca/ezc3d/README.md

 Please note that this method by-passes some protections and may create invalid C3D if not used properly.

 ## MATLAB
-MATLAB (https://www.mathworks.com/) is a prototyping langage largely used in industry and faily used by the biomechanical scientific community.
-Despite the existance of Octave as an open-source and very similar langage or the growing popularity of Python as a free and open-source alternative, MATLAB remains an important player as a programming languages.
+MATLAB (https://www.mathworks.com/) is a prototyping language largely used in industry and fairly used by the biomechanical scientific community.
+Despite the existence of Octave as an open-source and very similar language or the growing popularity of Python as a free and open-source alternative, MATLAB remains an important player as a programming languages.
 Therefore EZC3D comes with a binder for MATLAB (that can theoretically used with Octave as well with some minor changes to the CMakeLists.txt file).

 MATLAB stands for MATrix LABoratory.
 As the name suggest, it is mainly used to perform operation on matrix.
 With that in mind, the binder was written to organize the point so it is easy to perform matrix multiplication on them.
 Hence, EZC3D works on MATLAB structure that separate the `header`, the `parameter` and the `data`.
 Into the `header` structure, you will find information on the `points`, the `analogs` and the `events`.
 Into the `parameter`, you will find all the groups and parameters as they appear in the C3D file.
 Finally, in the `data`, there is the `points` values organized into a 3d hypermatrix (XYZ x N_POINTS x N_FRAMES) and the `analogs` values organized into a 2d matrix (N_FRAMES x N_CHANNELS).